 Forgive the presentation, the net would actually be lower and there would be a scoreboard above the net, but it was tough to keep everything in frame.
 There would also be a protective net between the basket and the shooter.

 This would go nicely with the other rec room designs I’ve posted here.

 I’d love to get a MAME arcade cabinet but they would just take up too much space, so I thought of building one into your average door.
 It would need wheels to support the weight of the flat TV/electronics, and a power source would be tricky to execute.
 All said, I think this is do-able.

 I already designed an Arcade Cabinet Standing Desk, thought I’d make one for sitting people.
-I was inspired by my L-shaped IKEA desk (Galant I think it’s called), lately I’ve been thinking about giving it a Pac-Man vinyl cover, because its laminate surface is in rough shape.
+This was inspired by my L-shaped IKEA desk; lately I’ve been thinking about giving it a Pac-Man vinyl cover, because its laminate surface is in rough shape.

 Just need colorful t-molding around the edge of the desk surface, and a marquee for the leg (which could be back-lit if you want to be fancy).